MapBBCode/mapbbcode-loader/README.md

 You can update one or all of maps when the content of divs is updated, using `window.updateMapBBCode()` function.
 Do not try to call it while a page is loading: it is initialized after all bbcodes are turned into maps.

-See an extended example of using the loader in [example.html](example.html).
+See an extended example of using the loader in [example.html](example.html) (run `make download` to get a copy of MapBBCode library for it).

 ## Embedding in a forum or blog